szyku/dixons-product-task/Motivation.md

 I decided to stick to specs for the App part with some minor units.
 Of course, I would also add acceptance or functional tests for endpoints, but this simple app is already over-engineered.

+### Authorization, Authentication and Security

+Nothing implemented.
+No reason to do so for such simple task.

+### Contact

+I'll be more than happy to answer questions or debate about my design decisions via email.